xregistry/spec/core/spec.md

 The Registry model defines the Groups, Resources, extension attributes and changes to specification defined core attributes.
-This information is intended to be used by tooling that does not have knowledge of the structure of the Registry in advance and therefore will need to dynamically discovery it.
+This information is intended to be used by tooling that does not have knowledge of the structure of the Registry in advance and therefore will need to dynamically discover it.

 To enable support for a wide range of use cases, but to also ensure interoperability across implementations, the following rules have been defined